cape44/cellar/README.md

 # cellar - Ben Quin SDD Major Work

-HSC Software Design and Development Major Work 2024
+HSC Software Design and Development Major Work 2024 that was built in a couple days (I love procrastination)

 Terribly basic web app that adds and retrieves fields from an Sqlite database using the ORM Diesel.